ocaml-flambda/flambda-backend/middle_end/flambda2/docs/to_cmm.md

   or a single effectful binding.
 These two structures are used to store enough information to perform substitution if needed.
 Additionally, another map is used to relate all flambda2 variables to corresponding cmm variables.
-This mapping is used when `un_cps` decides not to substitute a variable's body.
+This mapping is used when `to_cmm` decides not to substitute a variable's body.

 When a let-bound variable has to be translated, a special env lookup is used,